Skip to content

 Crowd

-The 80% using AI in daily work.
+The 80% using AI daily.
 Without them, only power users benefit.

 Three tracks in sequence so Leadership, Lab, and Crowd reinforce each other.